fastverse/fastverse/README.md

 - **[Rfast](https://github.com/RfastOfficial/Rfast)** and **[Rfast2](https://github.com/RfastOfficial/Rfast2)**: Heterogeneous sets of fast functions for statistics, estimation and data manipulation operating on vectors and matrices (4-5 dependencies).

-- **[vctrs](https://github.com/r-lib/vctrs/)**: Computational backend of the [*tidyverse*](https://github.com/tidyverse) that provides basic many basic programming functions for R vectors (including lists and data frames) implemented in C (such as sorting, matching, replicating, unique values, concatenating, splitting etc. of vectors).
+- **[vctrs](https://github.com/r-lib/vctrs/)**: Computational backend of the [*tidyverse*](https://github.com/tidyverse) that provides many basic programming functions for R vectors (including lists and data frames) implemented in C (such as sorting, matching, replicating, unique values, concatenating, splitting etc. of vectors).
 These are often significantly faster than base R equivalents, but generally not as aggressively optimized as some equivalents found in *collapse* or *data.table* (4 dependencies).

 - **[parallelDist](https://github.com/alexeckert/parallelDist)**: Multi-threaded distance matrix computation (3 dependencies).